Regulations to protect communities, health, safety and the environment

 The Health and Safety Executive (HSE)

 Ensures that the operator manages health and safety risks appropriately and complies with the relevant health and safety legislation.
+Further information can be found here.

 The Coal Authority